What Is ISA 700?

 The auditor shall form an opinion on whether the financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework. – ISA 700, Paragraph 10

-ISA 700 works in conjunction with other ISAs particularly ISA 705 (Modifications to the Opinion), ISA 706 (Emphasis of Matter and Other Matter Paragraphs), and ISA 701 (Communicating Key Audit Matters) to form a comprehensive reporting framework.
+ISA 700 works in conjunction with other ISAs, particularly ISA 705 (Modifications to the Opinion), ISA 706 (Emphasis of Matter and Other Matter Paragraphs), and ISA 701 (Communicating Key Audit Matters) to form a comprehensive reporting framework.
 When the conditions in ISA 705 are met, the auditor modifies the opinion accordingly.

 Who Does ISA 700 Apply To?

 ISA 700 applies to all audits conducted under ISAs, regardless of the size, sector, or nature of the entity being audited.
-This encompasses listed companies, Public Interest Entities, small and medium enterprises (SMEs), and non-profit organisations where a statutory or voluntary audit is performed under ISA requirements.
+This encompasses listed companies, public interest entities, small and medium enterprises (SMEs), and non-profit organisations where a statutory or voluntary audit is performed under ISA requirements.

 Key Requirements